keithfancher/tvmv/README.md

 repeatable (or scriptable?), you can match a show by its unique ID using the `-i` flag.
 As mentioned above, you can get a show's id via `tvmv search`.

+#### Matching the number of episodes and files

-**NOTE:** Currently, `tvmv` will throw an error if the number of files passed does not match the number of episodes in a season.
+By default, `tvmv` will throw an error if the number of files passed in does not match the number of episodes in a given season.
 This is a safety feature, designed to keep you from shooting yourself in the foot, but might be undesirable in certain cases.

-(**COMING SOON:** Option to override this behavior?
-Or an extra confirmation step before proceeding, rather than an error?)
+For example, if you only have the first `n` episodes of a season, but still want to easily rename them.
+Or if the TMDB data includes "extra" stuff at the end of a season.
+In these cases, you can pass the `--allow-partial` flag to the `mv` command (aka `-p`) and the error-checking will become less strict.

+(Note that, even with this flag, `tvmv` will still throw an error if you have more *files* than episodes.
+In this case, you can simply glob for the files you want to rename or put them in a directory.
+It doesn't quite make sense to pass more files than there are episodes to `tvmv`.)

 ### Log files